 Stroll through 5,000 years of art history at the Chrysler Museum of Art, home to Walter Chrysler Jr.'s world-class collection of more than 30,000 pieces of art.
 The museum features a world-renowned Tiffany-glass collection.
 Experience the art of glass with a glass blowing demonstration in their new studio!
-Holiday shopping and lunch is a must at MacArthur Center with more than 70 new-to-the-market retailers.
-Enjoy lunch at Macarthur's 600-seat food court or at one of its numerous sit-down restaurants.
-Explore the d'Art Center, a visual arts center featuring over 20 professional artists who, in open studios, create, display and sell an exciting mix of original art.
-Art classes for groups are available to make holiday ornaments or let your imagination run wild for wonderful stocking stuffers.
-Cruise aboard the Spirit of Norfolk from 3:30pm to 6pm.
-Start off your festivities with great food, great view from the water and great entertainment.
-Return to port and enjoy front row seats in "Street Seats" and watch floats, bands, balloons and dance teams light up Norfolk skyline at Norfolk's Grand Illumination parade.
-OPTION: experience Norfolk's "Garden of Lights" either by foot or car through the magic of the gardens 2.5 mile twinkling light display from the comfort of your tram.
+Holiday shopping and lunch is a must at MacArthur Center with more than 100 new-to-the-market retailers.
+Enjoy lunch at MacArthur's 600-seat food court or at one of its numerous sit-down restaurants.
+Explore the d'ART Center, a visual arts center featuring over 20 professional artists who, in open studios, create, display and sell an exciting mix of original art located in Norfolk's new Art District (NEON).
+Cruise aboard the Spirit of Norfolk and start off your festivities with great food, great view from the water and great entertainment.
+Return to port and enjoy front row seats in "Street Seats" and watch floats, bands, balloons and dance teams light up Norfolk skyline at Norfolk's Grand Illumination Parade.
+Or experience Norfolk's "Garden of Lights" either by foot or car through the magic of the gardens 2.5 mile twinkling light display from the comfort of your tram.
 Norfolk's spectacular Garden of Lights display features a whimsical flower theme with wisteria arbor arches, animated humming birds, a windmill, scarecrow, leaping frogs, butterflies, mushrooms and a waterfall.